St Kilda Sea Baths, an iconic Melbourne swimming spot

-Best known for its outdoors 50 metre pool, this is one of Melbourne’s favourite swimming spots and is very popular, especially on hot summer days.
+Best known for its outdoor 50 metre pool, this is one of Melbourne’s favourite swimming spots and is especially popular on hot summer days.
 There’s also an outdoor toddler pool, plus a spa, sauna and steam room, gym and group fitness classes.

 Address: 160 Alexandra Parade, Fitzroy

 Phone: 02 9205 5522